dmitris/aya-book/src/start/hello-xdp.md

 This is a minimal generated XDP program that permits all traffic.

 Let's look at some of its details.
-First make some `use` declarations:
+First we make some `use` declarations:

 ```rust,ignore
 {{#rustdoc_include ../../examples/myapp-00/myapp-ebpf/src/main.rs:use }}